ktoufiquee/A-Comparative-Analysis-of-Noise-Reduction-Methods-in-Sentiment-Analysis-on-Noisy-Bangla-Texts/README.md

-# A Comparative Analysis of Noise Reduction Methods in Sentiment Analysis on Noisy Bengali Texts
+# A Comparative Analysis of Noise Reduction Methods in Sentiment Analysis on Noisy Bangla Texts

-This repository contains the code and datasets used in the paper titled **"A Comparative Analysis of Noise Reduction Methods in Sentiment Analysis on Noisy Bengali Texts
+This repository contains the code and datasets used in the paper titled **"A Comparative Analysis of Noise Reduction Methods in Sentiment Analysis on Noisy Bangla Texts
 "** accepted in *2024 The 9th Workshop on Noisy and User-generated Text (W-NUT) collocated with EACL 2024*.

 **Read the preprint [here](https://www.arxiv.org/abs/2401.14360).**